jiajingchen/jiajingchen.github.io/_posts/2020-11-30-post-lisp-little-schemer-part-1.md

 The idea to define `lat` function is recurion.
 It first takes a look at the first element in the list `car l`, if it is an atom, then we will keep using the same function `lat` on the rest of the list `cdr l`.
-If it's not an atom we return True `#t`.
+If it's not an atom we return False `#f`.

+<i class="far fa-sticky-note"></i> **Note:**
-Note that the first condition `null? l` is very important because it serves as the termination condition to the recursion.
+The first condition `null? l` is very important because it serves as the termination condition to the recursion.
 The book mentioned it several time in later chapters as well.

-- Up Next
+{: .notice--info}
+{: .text-justify}

+- Definition of `lat` function (Chp2 p16)

+<i class="far fa-sticky-note"></i> **Up Next:**
 In the part II we will talk more about recursion and lambda in this book.
-Stay tuned!
+Stay tuned!.
+{: .notice--info}
+{: .text-justify}